-The only festival in the world solely dedicated to the music of
+The music festival dedicated to the orchestral and chamber music of

 Sir Arnold Bax (1883 – 1953)

 Tintagel is today perhaps the best-known – if not only orchestral work – by Sir Arnold Bax ever heard today on the concert platform.
 Completed in 1917; the same year as his Ballet Russes inspired stage work, From Dusk ‘Till Dawn, and inspired by Tintagel Castle situated on the Atlantic coast of Cornwall, England, the semi-programmatic work conveys, if not conjures, the dramatic legends of King Arthur’s ‘Camelot’ and the romance histories of King Mark and the illicit love between Tristran & Isolde.

 From Dusk ‘Till Dawn

 Australian premiere performance of Bax’s extraordinary 1917 ballet (originally known as Between Twelve and Three, the story of this utterly delightful ballet is about three figurines (a figure in Dresden porcelain, a clown and a Russian ballerina) in a window sill on a Summer night who suddenly come to life at the stroke of midnight, only to return to being inanimate at sunrise.

 The Festival will also include a separate concert of chamber music by Bax and his contemporaries (details forthcoming); a new documentary film on the life and music of the composer created by the ADO, as well as online digital engagement experiences to further explore the remarkable accomplishments of this outstanding 20th-Century British composer.